Fluffy and piled high, these vanilla iced funfetti buttermilk pancakes are the sweetest way to wake up in the morning!

 Funfetti Buttermilk Pancakes

-Fluffy and piled high, these vanilla glazed funfetti buttermilk pancakes are the sweetest way to wake up in the morning.
+Fluffy and piled high, these vanilla iced funfetti buttermilk pancakes are the sweetest way to wake up in the morning.

 - 6 Tablespoons (90g) unsalted butter, melted and slightly cooled (plus more butter for greasing)